2018 Denver Broncos season: Week 8: at Kansas City Chiefs

+This was Demaryius Thomas' final game as a Bronco, as he would be traded two days later on October 30 to the Houston Texans, who Denver would host in their following game.

 The Broncos lost their seventh consecutive game against the Chiefs – surpassing the team's longest losing skid against the Chiefs since a six-game streak from 1970 to 1973.

 Week 9: vs. Houston Texans

 The Texans took the lead on their game's opening drive, with a 7-yard touchdown pass from quarterback Deshaun Watson to tight end Jordan Thomas.
 A 44-yard field goal by Broncos' placekicker Brandon McManus put the Broncos on the scoreboard.
 However, after running back Devontae Booker lost a fumble deep in Broncos' territory early in the second quarter, the Texans capitalized, with Watson connecting with wide receiver DeAndre Hopkins on a 16-yard touchdown (with a missed extra point attempt).
 Following an exchange of punts, Booker redeemed himself, with a 14-yard touchdown run.
 With only 22 seconds remaining in the first half, McManus missed wide right on a 62-yard field goal attempt, giving the Texans a short field and an opportunity to score.
-Broncos' head coach Vance Joseph attempted to ice Texans' placekicker Ka'imi Fairbairn prior to attempting a half-ending 46-yard field.
-The initial attempt missed wide right, however, Fairbairn's second attempt was successful, giving the Texans a 16–10 lead.
+Broncos' head coach Vance Joseph attempted to ice Texans' placekicker Kaʻimi Fairbairn prior to attempting a half-ending 46-yard field goal.
+The initial attempt missed wide right, but Fairbairn's second attempt was successful, giving the Texans a 16–10 lead.
 The Broncos took their first and only lead of the game, with quarterback Case Keenum throwing a 12-yard touchdown pass to tight end Jeff Heuerman, which was the only scoring play of the third quarter.
 The Texans reclaimed the lead early in the fourth quarter, with a 37-yard field goal by Fairbairn.
 The drive was extended as the result of a defensive holding penalty on Broncos' safety Su'a Cravens on a third-down play.
 Following an exchange of punts, the Broncos, trailing 19–17, had one last offensive possession, and reached the Texans' 33-yard line, however, McManus missed wide right on a 51-yard field goal as time expired.